jsmnbom/ao3-enhancements/README.md

 Use `npm run watch:firefox` (will compile src/ to build/firefox/ and keep watching source files) and then when files have built `npm run start:firefox` (will launch firefox-developer-edition with the built extension and reload when the built files change - most of the time, pressing R may be required).

 Use `npm run start-vue-devtools` to run the standalone vue-devtools.
-This requires the mitmproxy tool, to proxy from HTTPS to HTTP.
+This requires the [mitmproxy](https://mitmproxy.org/) tool, to proxy from HTTPS to HTTP.

 ### Releasing

 Use `npm run build:prod:firefox` (will compile src/ to build/firefox/) and when files have built `npm run start:firefox` to test that everything works.
 Then use `npm run dist:firefox` to package the extension to a .zip file that can then be uploaded on AMO.

 <details>
-<summary>Latest AMO is compiled these software versions.
+<summary>Latest AMO is compiled using these software versions.
 </summary>

 ```